OSHA Inspections Defense Lawyers

 When an officer from the Occupational Safety and Health Administration appears, many employers allow an inspection of their work site and then wait for days, weeks, or months to learn whether they will be cited for violations of federal safety regulations.
 At that point, employers often call an attorney for help-but they will be able to better protect their business by working with a lawyer long before they receive an OSHA citation.

-If an injury has occurred on your site, call Hendershot, Cannon & Hisey, P.C. before OSHA arrives.
+If an injury has occurred on your site, call Hendershot, Cowart & Hisey, P.C. before OSHA arrives.
 We can lead you through your reporting requirements, depending on the nature of the accident.
 Our seasoned firm can also advise you on how to handle an inspection and can begin defending you against potential OSHA citations immediately after the inspection.

 Is Your Business at Risk of an OSHA Citation?